TylersApps/Rainy_Bot/README.md

 - `@They/Them`
 - `@Other Pronouns`

-Please do not change the **names** of these roles as certain functions of the bots will stop working.
+Please do not change the <ins>names</ins> of these roles as certain functions of the bots will stop working.
 You may change everything else about the roles (color, position, etc.) as long as they are below the `Rainy` role in the roles list and keep the original name.
 If you do change the name, you can always change it back, just keep the capitalization the same as above.

 ## Built With